 Sleep apnea treatment falls right in line with Nashville dentist Dr. Forbes’ neuromuscular approach to dentistry and smile care.
 The jaw helps support the airway, and the development and position of the jaw can contribute to sleep apnea.
 Because of their training in the positioning and development of the jaw, neuromuscular dentists are ideally suited to survey and weigh the alternative sleep apnea treatments.

-If you are in search of an alternative sleep apnea treatment in Nashville, please contact the Center for Advanced Dentistry online or by telephone at (615) 383-6787 to book an appointment with Dr. White.
+If you are in search of an alternative sleep apnea treatment in Nashville, please contact the Center for Advanced Dentistry online or by telephone at (615) 383-6787 to book an appointment with Dr. Forbes.

 Sleep Apnea Symptoms

 Sleep apnea is a chronic condition in which frequent breathing disruption prevents restful sleep.
 It is generally characterized as being central (CSA), obstructive (OSA), or a combination of the two.
 Obstructive sleep apnea is, by far, the most common type, with only about 2% of sufferers having only central sleep apnea.

 The National Institute of Health reports that roughly 12 million Americans suffer from this disorder.
 But that number may be much higher in reality because many sleep apnea sufferers fail to realize they have the condition.
 As much as 80% of sleep apnea sufferers may be undiagnosed.

 Part of the problem with diagnosing sleep apnea is that the most characteristic symptom, loud snoring, occurs when a person is asleep.
 It is often only reported when a spouse is disturbed by the sound, and then it is often dismissed as a nuisance.
 Doctors commonly misdiagnose sleep apnea.
 For example, in the deadly 2013 train derailment in the Bronx, the driver had been misdiagnosed as having low testosterone rather than sleep apnea.